AllayMC/Allay/docs/tutorials/use-forms.md

 ```

 **:partying_face: And that's it!**.
 [Build and install your plugin](create-your-first-plugin.md#build-and-install-your-plugin),
-and when players join the server, they will see a form with the content "Welcome to the server!":
+and when players join the server, they will see a form with the content `Welcome to the server!`:

 ![use-forms-p1.png](use-forms-p1.png)